arksys-os/affinity-on-linux/README.md

 > [!WARNING]
 > Review the bash script and execute at your own risk

-There are two options:
+There are two options adapted from the [Affinity Wine Docs](https://affinity.liz.pet/docs/1-intro.html) which use [ElementalWarrior's Wine fork](https://gitlab.winehq.org/ElementalWarrior/wine/-/tree/affinity-photo3-wine9.13-part3):

 1. Use WINE with [rum](https://gitlab.com/xkero/rum) (recommended)
     - Download and execute the script [affinity-wine-rum.sh](affinity-wine-rum.sh) running `sh affinity-wine-rum.sh`

-2. Use WINE with [Bottles](https://usebottles.com/) import the configuration or do it manually and execute the script [affinity-wine-bottles.sh](affinity-wine-bottles.sh) running `sh affinity-wine-bottles.sh`
+2. Use WINE with [Bottles](https://usebottles.com/) import the configuration via [affinty-wine-bottles.yml](./affinty-wine-bottles.yml) or do it manually and execute the script [affinity-wine-bottles.sh](affinity-wine-bottles.sh) running `sh affinity-wine-bottles.sh`

 ## Extra: create desktop app
 Create the desktop file launchers.
 Modify [designer.desktop](designer.desktop), [photo.desktop](photo.desktop), [publisher.desktop](publisher.desktop) changing the "USERNAME" by your name (quick method search & replace in vscode) and add the image as svg to the path of the installation.